opsschool/curriculum/application_components_201.rst

 RabbitMQ
 --------
-RabbitMQ is an erlang based implementation of the Advance Message Queueing Protocoll.
+RabbitMQ is an erlang based implementation of the Advance Message Queuing Protocol.
 It also provides plugins for different to queuing protocols like STOMP or MQTT.

-To setup a high availability cluster a minimum of two nodes are requiered.
+To setup a high availability cluster a minimum of two nodes are required.
 A disc-node ensures messages are stored to a disc before delivering it.
-Memory based nodes do provide a much higher message thougtput but messages in queues are lost durring shutdown of the node.
+Memory based nodes do provide a much higher message throughput but messages in queues are lost during shutdown of the node.
-To establish an encrypted communication between two nodes, ipsec or TLS can be used.
+To establish an encrypted communication between two nodes, IP-Sec or TLS can be used.
-For authentification it is possible to use an internal database, LDAP, SASL or PKI client certificates.
+For authentication it is possible to use an internal database, LDAP, SASL or PKI client certificates.
-Different applications can be seperated by the concept of virtual hosts in a similar way apache webserver does.
+Different applications can be separated by the concept of virtual hosts in a similar way Apache web server does.
-For configuration a webgui or the commandline tool can be used.
+For configuration a webGUI or the command line tool can be used.
 Programming libraries and tools are provided for a wide range of environments (see https://www.rabbitmq.com/devtools.html)

 backup configuration with